luisdiaslima/luisdiaslima/README.md

 In my free time I like to go to the gym (🏋️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and eventually I participate in volunteer events (😄).

-I have already worked on projects of great importance and with a high volume of hits, such as the Netshoes website and the Magazine Luiza app.

 My technical skills include proficiency in several technologies, with a focus on Vue.js, React.js, and Node.js, as well as extensive expertise in agile methodologies and web accessibility.